-17.11.5 If an employee notifies the Secretary that he or she does not intend to make a claim for any such compensation, the Secretary shall consider the reasons for the employee's decision and shall determine whether, in the circumstances, it is appropriate to grant sick leave in respect of any such absence.
+17.11.5 If an employee notifies the Secretary that he or she does not intend to make a claim for any such compensation, the Secretary must consider the reasons for the employee's decision and determine whether, in the circumstances, it is appropriate to grant sick leave in respect of any such absence.

 17.11.6 A permanent or long-term temporary employee may be required to submit to a medical examination under the Workers Compensation Act 1987 in relation to a claim for compensation under that Act.
-If an employee refuses to submit to a medical examination without an acceptable reason, the employee shall not be granted available sick leave on full pay until the examination has occurred and a medical certificate is issued indicating that the employee is not fit to resume employment.
+If an employee refuses to submit to a medical examination without an acceptable reason, the employee must not be granted available sick leave on full pay until the examination has occurred and a medical certificate is issued indicating that the employee is not fit to resume employment.

-17.11.7 If the Secretary provides the permanent or long-term temporary employee with employment which meets the terms and conditions specified in the medical certificate issued under the Workers Compensation Act 1987 and, without good reason, the employee fails, to resume or perform such duties, the employee shall be ineligible for all payments in accordance with this clause from the date of the refusal or failure.
+17.11.7 If the Secretary provides the permanent or long-term temporary employee with employment which meets the terms and conditions specified in the medical certificate issued under the Workers Compensation Act 1987 and, without good reason, the employee fails, to resume or perform such duties, the employee will be ineligible for all payments in accordance with this clause from the date of the refusal or failure.